nidnogg/zeitfetch/README.md

 Considering the shortage of fully cross platform screenfetch solutions (including Windows shells) this crate aims to fill that gap.

-It's in early stages at the moment, and support for Windows 10, Windows 11, Mac OS X, Debian, Ubuntu and Fedora is implemented for the time being, with more on the way.
+It's in early stages at the moment, and support for Windows 10, Windows 11, Mac OS X, Debian, Ubuntu, Fedora and Arch is implemented for the time being, with more on the way.

-Other distros/BSD should work fine, but there should be a lot of ASCII art missing.
-A placeholer Linux/BSD ASCII logo will be added for those systems not being actively worked on.
+If your Linux distribution is not listed/not being actively tested on, most likely it will be missing a dedicated OS logo, so an ASCII rendition of [Tux](https://en.wikipedia.org/wiki/Tux_(mascot)) will be displayed instead.

 ## Features